Family picture

 Mina Hasman, Royal Institute of British Architects

-Hasman stressed that solutions need to be “hyperlocal” and that finance needs to be curated to local contexts.
+Hasman stressed that solutions must be “hyperlocal” and that finance needs to be curated to local contexts.
 She pointed to tools such as the Net Zero Carbon Buildings Standard that can be used to channel investments.
 Hasman emphasized that knowledge comes before skills and that all too often people are not speaking the same language about how to build capacity.
-She pointed to the work of Climate Framework to foster literacy about Sustainable Development Goals in the context of built environments.
+She pointed to the work of the Climate Framework to foster literacy about the Sustainable Development Goals (SDGs) in the context of built environments.

 Liu pointed to traditional wisdom at the local level as something that is often overlooked, noting that COP 30 could help shine the spotlight on that wisdom as a key resource for built environments.